Skip to main content

 Multi-city investigation across Stanislaus County

-County-wide claims often involve different police agencies, medical providers, and witnesses spread across Modesto, Turlock, Ceres and surrounding communities.
+County-wide reviews often involve different police agencies, medical providers, and witnesses spread across Modesto, Turlock, Ceres and surrounding communities.

 02